COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving: Introduction

-In our previous work \cite{cola}, which this paper is based on, we proposed COLA, a relabelling strategy that allowed us to use several datasets at once.
-This relabelling strategy relies on remapping existing labels to a common coarser set, which is a process that is almost cost-free.
+In our previous work~\cite{cola}, which this paper is based on, we proposed COLA, a relabelling strategy that allowed us to use several datasets simultaneously.
+This relabelling strategy relies on remapping existing labels to a common coarser set, which is an almost cost-free process.
 We employed this strategy for pre-training purposes only.
-In \cite{cola}, COLA leveraged multi-source semantic segmentation as a pre-training task for outdoor LiDAR semantic segmentation.
+In~\cite{cola}, COLA leveraged multi-source semantic segmentation as a pre-training task for outdoor LiDAR semantic segmentation.
 To achieve this, it presented a novel label set: the coarse labels specifically designed for LiDAR semantic segmentation for autonomous driving.

-In this work, we expand the use of COLA to several other cases, namely domain generalization and source-to-source semantic segmentation.
-Furthermore, we update and enrich experiments conducted in \cite{cola} for pre-training.
+In this work, we expand COLA to several other cases, namely domain generalization and source-to-source semantic segmentation.
+Furthermore, we update and enrich experiments conducted in~\cite{cola} for pre-training.
 The difference between these three tasks can be found in \autoref{fig:COLA_new}.
-Contrary to \cite{cola}, all experiments here are done on at least two largely different architectures to ensure that the conclusions are meaningful and that they are done on a wider variety of data for pre-training and for evaluation.
+Contrary to~\cite{cola}, all experiments here are done on at least two largely different architectures to ensure that the conclusions are meaningful and done on a wider variety of data for pre-training and evaluation.

 Overall, the goal of this work is to highlight the effectiveness of multi-source strategies, and we can summarize its contributions as follows: